This article will buck the trend about Facebook Ads for real estate.

 - Interest targeting related to religion, gender, or ethnicity

-And you will not be able to exclude audiences based on lookalike audiences and interests.
+And you cannot exclude audiences based on lookalike audiences and interests.

 Now, I may get into controversial waters…

-While I am against discrimination in general, Facebook probably overdid this, at least by excluding the targeting of age and exact geographic targeting by postal or zip code.
+While I am against discrimination in general, Facebook probably overdid this, at least by excluding age and exact geographic targeting by postal or zip code.

 And since the majority of users are in the age groups between 25 and 44, it will be especially challenging to generate seller leads.